adityagoswami21/snake-water-gunflask/README.md

 <!-- Insert image or video of your game here -->

 ## Credits
-- This project was created by [Your Name].
+- This project was created by Aditya Goswami.

 Feel free to reach out if you have any questions or feedback!
 Enjoy playing the Snake Water Gun Game!